 Can I reactivate my plan if it was cancelled?

 No. Once your plan is cancelled, you must resubscribe.

 Can I keep my phone number if my mobile plan is cancelled due to a payment failure?

+When your mobile plan is cancelled due to a payment failure, you risk losing its associated phone number.
+It is therefore VERY important, if you want to keep your phone number, to pay make your payment as soon as possible.
 We keep the phone number in our systems for a period of 60 days following the deactivation date.
-If you want to transfer your number to another provider, you’ll have to reactivate your plan because only active numbers can be transferred.
+If you want to transfer your number to another provider, you’ll have to resubscribe and hope your number is still available because only active numbers can be transferred.

 - What payment methods can I use?